seb-ctech/algorithms/algorithms-1.md

 - Sites are in the same component if connected by open sites
 - Add a virtual root on the top for the top-most row and a virtual root on the bottom for the bottom-most row ( We try to push the new problem into the domain of our existing data-structure )

+## Analysis of Algorithms

+Analysis of Algorithms is both possible with observation and inference aswell as with mathematical models, however while they work in principle in practice they often require advanced mathematical concepts and are best left for the experts.
+Therefor we use an approximated model.

+### Order of Growth Classification

+The parameters that determine the runtime of an algorithms are often the patterns inside the algorithm in combination with the amount of data.
+Result in common classifications:

+- 1 (Constant): Statement / No Loops

+- log N: divide in half / binary search

+- N (Linear): loop / find the maximum

+- N log N (linearithmic):  divide and conquer / mergesort

+- N² (Quadratic): double loop / check all pairs

+- N³ (Cubic): Triple loop / check all triples

+- 2^N / N^2 / N!
+(Exponential): exhaustive search / check all subpairs

+Even nowadays we only can use Constant and LogN for Huge Data amounts (> Trilions of Data)

+### Theory of Algorithms

+- Design for the worst case
+- Randomize and depend on probabilistic guarantee

+#### Goals

+- Establish difficulty
+- Develop "optimal" algorithm

+#### Approach

+- Suppress details in analysis analyze "to within a constant factor"
+- Eliminate variability in input model by focusing on the worst case.

+Common misconception: Big O Notation is not equal to approximate model but defines the upper bound in the theory of algorithms.

+### Memory

+- Each data type occupies some memory
+- However arrays occupy N * Data  type
+- And objects and references have padding and object header / overhead to keep in mind
+- Modern systems are assumed to have 64-bit systems which can adress a huge range of values, but pointers take up more memory